Coast Guard medevacs crew member from tugboat near Chocolate Bayou, Texas

-A Coast Guard Air Station Houston MH-65 Dolphin aircrew and Coast Guard Station Galveston 29-foot Response Boat–Small boat crew medevacs a crewmember from a tug boat near Chocolate Bayou, Texas, May 5, 2022.
-The aircrew transferred him to awaiting emergency medical services personnel at the University of Texas Medical Branch at Galveston in stable condition.
-(U.S. Coast Guard courtesy video by Coast Guard Air Station Houston and Station Galveston)
+A Coast Guard Air Station Houston MH-65 Dolphin helicopter crew and Coast Guard Station Galveston 29-foot Response Boat–Small crew medevac a crew member from a tugboat near Chocolate Bayou, Texas, May 5, 2022.
+The helicopter crew transported the ailing man to the University of Texas Medical Branch at Galveston in stable condition.
+(U.S. Coast Guard courtesy video, Air Station Houston and Station Galveston)

 |Date Taken: